 In the evening, she tumbled and swung and negotiated the balance beam.

 (The swimming was her idea.)

 She practiced indefatigably.
 She practiced and she learned.
 Among other things, she learned greater discipline and discovered, in a manner that struck her rather like the dawning of a revelation, that the better she got, the greater her desire grew: her desire for skill.
-In this way, her passion for the thing was incremental and willed — and, the moment she explicitly realized this, it recast her entire view of human existence.
+In this way, her passion for the thing was incremental and willed — and, the moment she explicitly realized this, her entire view of human existence was recast and restructured.

 Thus, over the course of five years, she grew increasingly certain that in every significant area, her destiny was under her own control.